 This course is designed for students who have previously taken a one-year course in introductory chemistry but who have not had a detailed introduction to quantitative chemical analysis.
 Topics include the statistical treatment of data, the use of standards, advanced equilibria, and separation techniques.

 Introduction to basic theory and applications of modern instrumental methods of analysis.
-Includes an introduction to electronics, ultraviolet, visible, infrared, mass, nuclear magnetic resonance spectrometry; atomic absorption and flame emission; chromatography, electrochemical, and radio-chemical methods.
+Includes an introduction to electronics, x-ray, ultraviolet, visible, infrared, Raman, mass, and nuclear magnetic resonance spectrometry; atomic absorption and plasma emission; chromatography, thermal, and electrochemical methods.

 The course emphasizes the analytical process in making environmental chemistry measurements.
 An overview of methods used for the chemical analysis of air, soil, and water will be covered.
 Special attention is given to sampling, quality assurance, spectroscopic measurements and chromatographic separations with mass spectral determination.
 This course builds on the analysis techniques presented in the prerequisite courses and applies them to the specific challenges when dealing with complex environmental systems.
 This course has a laboratory component to give hands on experience to illustrate some of these analytical challenges.
 The lab meets during the regularly scheduled course periods.
 This class has field trips to local and state laboratories and environmental facilities.

 CONN 375: The Art and Science of Color